 "It's magnificent to be in Europe, and this club - a club like Tottenham - if we're not in Europe....we're nothing.
 We’re nothing."
 So said legendary Spurs manager Bill Nicholson, under whom the north London club became the first English team to win a European trophy.

-But Thursday nights on Channel 5 facing the likes of NK Olimpija Ljubljana and Neftchi Baku PFC have become a rather less appealing continental adventure than that which Nicholson would have experienced.
+But Thursday nights facing the likes of Olimpija Ljubljana and Neftchi Baku have become a rather less appealing continental adventure than that which Nicholson would have experienced.

-Spurs’ axed boss Harry Redknapp, like many managers, fans, pundits and players in England, saw the Europa League as an unwanted distraction, the unnecessary and unglamorous little brother to the Champions League, and essentially ended Tottenham’s involvement by fielding a mishmash of fringe players and youngsters, opting to rest his first teamers instead.
+Spurs’ axed boss Harry Redknapp - like many managers, fans, pundits and players in England - saw the Europa League as an unwanted distraction, an unnecessary and unglamorous little brother to the Champions League.
+This stance essentially ended Tottenham’s involvement by fielding a mishmash of fringe players and youngsters, opting to rest his first teamers instead.

 But his successor, Andre “three Christmas parties” Villas-Boas, sees the Europa League in a rather different light to Ebenezer Redknapp and has fielded (close to) full strength teams in the tournament so far.
 But has the Portuguese’s refreshing outlook been a help or hindrance for Spurs?